Protect your property and those around you!

-Boutte Tree has always provided free visual assessments to owners and managers of trees to help them evaluate the risk of their trees along with our free estimates.
-But there are times where a more in depth evaluation is necessary.
+Boutte Tree has always provided free visual assessments to owners and managers of trees to help them evaluate the risk of their trees along with our free estimates, but there are times where a more in depth evaluation is necessary.
 Perhaps for insurance reasons the risks of falling trees must be kept very low, or for a certain tree the consequences of the tree falling would be disastrous.
-In these cases, Boutte Tree’s arborists, utilizing the latest in technology and equipment, can provide you with more information.
+In these cases, our arborist's, utilizing the latest in technology and equipment, can provide you with more information.

-Trees can fail in a variety of ways as pictured at left.
-A skillful Arborist will know which type of failure is most likely for a given tree and be able to provide meaningful advice about the ways to lower risk for the particular kind of failure anticipated.
+Trees can fail in a variety of ways; a skilled arborist will know which type of failure is most likely for a given tree and be able to provide meaningful advice about the ways to lower risk for the particular kind of failure anticipated.

 The following is a list of tools and the information that they provide.
 Coupled with an arborist’s professional evaluation, you can decide what must be done with your tree and rest easy that all due diligence has been exercised.